AnalysisBotsPlatform/platform/README.md

 # Usage

-In order to run the platform you need to navigate to the directory where you cloned to project to.
+In order to run the platform you need to navigate to the directory where you cloned the project to.
 The following command should do the trick:
 ```shell
 cd <destination>
 ```